Georgsiedel/Lp-norm-corruption-robustness/README.md

 run_exp.py is the test execution that calls train.py and eval.py modules from the experiments folder.

 run_exp.py uses various parameters for every experiment that are defined in a config file, stores at experiments/configs (example config0 file is given and can be adjusted).
+Multiple config files with various numbers can be executed sequentially, they are called using the first loop in run_exp.py.

-multiple config files with various numbers can be executed sequentially, they are called using the first loop in run_exp.py.
+A sub-folder structure for the models is needed in experiments/models.
+Please notice the Readme in said folder.

 The model "wrn28" used in the paper is the model defined in experiments/network.py.
 Any other modelname is called from torchvision.models.